hyperledger/besu-docs/docs/public-networks/how-to/monitor/logging.md

 ### Log rotation

-[Quorum Developer Quickstart](https://github.com/ConsenSys/quorum-dev-quickstart) logging configuration defines a [log rotation to restrict the size of the log files].
+The [Quorum Developer Quickstart](https://github.com/ConsenSys/quorum-dev-quickstart) logging configuration defines a [log rotation to restrict the size of the log files].

 <!-- Links -->